• About

 17 Saturday May 2014

-Posted by textualmadness in quotes
+Posted quotes

-The modern mind is quite sufficiently familiarized with the ideas of individuality and personality.
+inThe modern mind is quite sufficiently familiarized with the ideas of individuality and personality.
 We might well ask ourselves whether their importance has not been somewhat exaggerated–no doubt as a kind of reaction against the evils of mass production.

 –Etienne Gilson, The Spirit of Mediaeval Philosophy